davestephens/ansible-nas/docs/applications/onlyoffice.md

 ## Specific Configuration

-Configure in NextCloud after installing the [ONLYOFFICE app](https://apps.nextcloud.com/apps/onlyoffice)
+Add the [ONLYOFFICE app](https://apps.nextcloud.com/apps/onlyoffice) in NextCloud via + Apps then configure it in Settings/Administration/ONLYOFFICE.